c3ilabuser/student9_lab/readme.md

 ##Access your deployed ToDo List web application

-The starting point of the exercise is that a version of the ToDo application has been deployed for each student with a unique number and url, which will have been provided to you along with your workbook, and listed below:
+The starting point of the exercise is that a version of the ToDo application has been deployed for each student.
+Your student number for the exercises is on the cover of your workbook.

+To view your version of the ToDo application:

+* Ctrl-Click your link (with your student number) from the list below to open the link in a new tab.
+  * The URL is also on the cover of your workbook.
+* Enter some items in the ToDo list.
+* Congratulations, your life is now 17% more organized!

 * Student 1 - http://lab-student1-lab.apps.cloudcompass.ca
 * Student 2 - http://lab-student2-lab.apps.cloudcompass.ca